 Wait, I can wash that?

 Yes, you can wash many of your wearables.
-A lot of electronics are water resistant up to an extent with the light jostling that often comes from a washer, or by handwashing.
+A lot of electronics are water resistant up and can withstand the light jostling that often comes from a washer, or by handwashing.
 Batteries, and other sensitive electronics that may be added into your project, however, should never be washed.
 Make sure to disconnect any power sources and do some research on other components that may be in your projects.

 While many wearable projects can survive in a washer with a mild detergent, it is best not to trust wearables in a dryer as this can possibly fray the conductive thread used in your projects.